The Best Physical Exercises for a Healthy Brain

 Walking while carrying weights for a healthy brain

-On more than one occasion, we have talked about the multiple benefits taking a walk for a least half an hour everyday.
+On more than one occasion, we’ve talked about the multiple benefits of taking a walk for a least half an hour everyday.

 This is because it’s a great way to get our heart going, to increase our endorphins and to oxygenate the brain.

 Furthermore, as a result of walking, we release tension from our body and don’t let our daily problems bother us as much.

 However, if you’re able to do this, don’t hesitate to also carry a pair of small weights with you when you’re walking, so that you can exercise your arms.

 According to a study published in the magazine “Newscientist” taking part in aerobic exercises, which also improve your resistance, fosters our cognitive process functioning.